Which Is True About The Dissolving Process In Water

 In addition to increasing solubility, pressure also affects other properties of water such as its boiling point and surface tension.
 The boiling point of water increases with an increase in pressure, while its surface tension decreases with an increase in pressure.
 These changes are important when dealing with substances that are soluble at high temperatures or require high surface tension for their dissolution.
 For example, certain pharmaceuticals require high temperatures for their dissolution and certain cleaning agents need high surface tension for their effective action.

-See also Can I Use Distilled Water For An Enema
+See also Should I Use Distilled Water In My Espresso Machine

 The application of pressure on water can also be used to reduce waste material from industrial processes.
 By increasing the solubility of certain materials, excess waste can be removed from industrial processes more easily or even eliminated altogether by using a process known as ‘pressure-assisted liquid-solid extraction’ (PALE).
 In this process, pressure is applied on a solution containing both liquid and solid components to separate them out efficiently.